1090176349/DeepFakeVideo/README.md

 These plots help analyze model performance trends, overfitting, and convergence.

 ## Conclusion
 This project presents a comprehensive workflow for deepfake video detection, integrating 3D residual networks with advanced temporal filtering and uncertainty-aware fusion modules.
-The framework includes data loading, model training with early stopping, performance evaluation, and result visualization, providing a robust solution for detecting manipulated video content.
+The framework includes data loading, model training with early stopping, performance evaluation, providing a robust solution for detecting manipulated video content.

 Citation